The All Heart Home Care team

 Eric Barth founded All Heart Home Care with a simple belief: every senior deserves compassionate, professional care — regardless of their budget.

-His family cared for them at home — without professional caregivers, without specialized support — just love, determination, and exhaustion.
+They cared for each other at home — without professional caregivers, without specialized support.
+Just love, determination, and exhaustion.
 Eric couldn’t be there to help.

 It was time to turn that experience into purpose.